 Sibling Abuse and Bullying

 It is natural for children to sometimes treat each other in aggressive or even mildly violent manners.
-These are ways of children testing boundaries, and learning to negotiate their roles in a relationship.
+These are ways of children testing boundaries and learn to negotiate their roles in a relationship.
 In an ideal scenario, the parents would step in an assertive but kind way and teach their children the right way to communicate with each other.
 But some parents are not able to do that due to their own fears and anxiety.
 On very rare occasions, such as when a child is born with the neuro-atypical trait of psychopathy, even when the parents try their best, the situation cannot be stopped.

 Children frequently experience all three forms of abuse, emotional, physical, and sexual (Wiehe 2000).
-When one sibling is repeatedly abused, humiliated, tormented, the psychological scars left in the victim will be deep and long-lasting.
+When one sibling is repeatedly abused, humiliated, and tormented, the psychological scars left in the victim will be deep and long-lasting.
 Siling estrangement in these cases could even be protective.
 Sadly, even amongst psychologists and therapists, sibling bullying and sibling abuse are topics that are often swept under the rug.
-For a long time, psychoanalysts had focused on the trauma inflicted by parents, but neglected the impact of having violent and abusive siblings.
+For a long time, psychoanalysts had focused on the trauma inflicted by parents but neglected the impact of having violent and abusive siblings.
 Parents, teachers and even professionals like social workers may trivialise or minimalize the situation as normal fighting.
-Many victims of abuse were unfortunately re-traumatised when they disclosed what happened and no one believed them.
+Many victims of abuse were unfortunately re-traumatized when they disclosed what happened, and no one believed them.

 According to sibling relationships expert Avidan Milevsky, you know what you are experiencing is sibling abuse when:

 - it is persistent and non-stop

-- your behaviours and lifestyle patterns are changing
+- your behaviors and lifestyle patterns are changing

-- the bullying sibling is spreading rumours about you that misrepresent facts
+- the bullying sibling is spreading rumors about you that misrepresent facts

 - your interactions with the sibling require long ‘contact recovery time- it takes you a long time to recover from having spent time with them

-- you see the same dynamic playing out in other areas in your life
+- you see the same dynamic playing out in other areas of your life